harsh2161/LinkedIn-AutoConnect/README.md

 Done

-For seeing working of extension video is also uploaded you can watch that.
+For seeing working of extension Small Video video is also uploaded you can watch that. (assignmentVideo.mp4)

 LinkedIn : https://www.linkedin.com/in/harsh-pandey-2161hp
 Skype : https://join.skype.com/invite/w7Fv2iEpdwlS